 Applies to the following Sophos products and versions Central Mac EndpointSophos Anti-Virus for Mac OS X

 Operating systems macOS 10.15 Catalina

-In order to support macOS 10.15 Catalina, Sophos Endpoint 9.9.4 or above is required.
-Earlier versions will run if present during an upgrade, but are subject to the same known issues below, but not all permissions can be added (SophosServiceManager and SophosScanAgent cannot be added with 9.9.3), 9.9.3 and below will not install on a 10.15 system, and Central clients 9.9.2 or below will fail to communicate with Central until they update.
+To support macOS 10.15 Catalina, Sophos Endpoint 9.9.4 or later is required.
+Earlier versions will run if present during an upgrade but are subject to the same known issues below, but not all permissions can be added (SophosServiceManager and SophosScanAgent cannot be added with 9.9.3), 9.9.3 or earlier versions will not install on a 10.15 system, and Central clients 9.9.2 or earlier will fail to communicate with Central until they update.

 Sophos released 9.9.4 to Central in September 2019.
-9.9.4 is also Preview subscription for Enterprise Console customers as of mid-September 2019.
+Version 9.9.4 is also a Preview subscription for Enterprise Console customers as of mid-September 2019.